Rose Bud Thorn Retrospective: A Growth-Focused Format

 The Rose Bud Thorn retrospective uses a gardening metaphor to create a balanced, optimistic reflection.
 By framing feedback as roses (successes), buds (potential), and thorns (challenges), teams maintain a growth mindset while still addressing problems.

-In this guide, you’ll learn how to run an effective Rose Bud Thorn retrospective, when to use it, and how to get the most from this nurturing format.
+Teams that run regular retrospectives are 24% more productive (State of Agile Report), and in this guide, you’ll learn how to run an effective Rose Bud Thorn retrospective, when to use it, and how to get the most from this nurturing format.

 What Is the Rose Bud Thorn Retrospective?